kstrm/Examples/README.md

 # Examples
-A collection of notebooks and Latex documents
+A collection of Jupyter notebooks and LaTex documents with code examples.